This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic. 🙂

 Step 6: Automate, engage, and listen

-The final piece of a social media marketing plan involves having a system you can follow to help you stay on top of updates and engaged with your community.
+The final piece of a social media marketing plan involves having a system you can follow to help you stay on top of updates and engage with your community.

-One way to stay up on all the conversations that are happening around you and your company is to create a system for listening.
-Tools like Mention will send you an alert every time you’re mentioned online, and you can rely on custom searches and email alerts for mentions on specific networks, too.
+One way to stay up on all the conversations that are happening around you and your company is to create a system for listening and engaging.
+Tools like Buffer Reply and Mention will collect all social media mentions and comments on your posts in a single place, where you can quickly reply your followers.

 What would you share with someone new to social media?